HHRClemson/Flood-stAge-predIction-thRough-Deep-Neural-Networks/README.md

-# FloodStat: An End-to-End Flood Detection System Using Ensemble Neural Networks
+#  An End-to-End Flood Detection System Using Deep Neural Networks

 ## Overview
 This is the official code repository for the paper `FloodStat: An End-to-End Flood Detection System Using Ensemble Neural Networks` by Windheuser, Pally, Samadi, and Hubig.